tellor-io/TIPs/TIPs/TIPX.md

 * Exclude slot 5 from the retargeting algorithm so the difficulty is not so volatile and does not collapse when the gas prices rise.

 # Motivation
-Consider the definition of network difficulty originally proposed by Satoshi Nakamoto [[1]](https://bitcoin.org/bitcoin.pdf):
+Consider the definition of network difficulty originally proposed by Satoshi Nakamoto in the [Bitcoin Whitepaper](https://bitcoin.org/bitcoin.pdf):
 > To compensate for increasing hardware speed and varying interest in running nodes over time, the proof-of-work difficulty is determined by a moving average targeting an average number of blocks per hour.
 If they're generated too fast, the difficulty increases.
 Under the definition, the network difficulty should compenstate for two factors: increasing hardware speed and changing in interest in running a node.
 The time it takes to generate blocks is a proxy for these two factors.